howerj/liblisp/liblisp.md

         system             Run a command in the systems command processor remove             Remove files
         rename             Rename files
-        all-symbols        Return all the symbols encountered (bound or not) hash-create        Create a hash table
+        hash-create        Create a hash table
         hash-lookup        Lookup a value in a hash by string hash-insert        Insert a value into a hash